Congenital adrenal hyperplasia: Simple-virilizing

 The main feature of CAH in newborn females is the abnormal development of the external genitalia, which has varying degrees of virilization.
 According to clinical practice guidelines, for newborns found to have bilateral inaccessible gonads, CAH evaluation should be considered.
 If virilizing CAH cannot be identified and treated, both boys and girls may undergo rapid postnatal growth and virilization.

-Nonclassic
+Nonclassical

-In addition to the salt-wasting and simple-virilizing forms of CAH diagnosed in infancy, a mild or "nonclassic" form exists, which is characterized by varying degrees of postnatal androgen excess, but is sometimes asymptomatic.
-The nonclassic form may be noticed in late childhood and may lead to signs of hyperandrogenism such as accelerated growth, acne, hirsutism, premature pubarche, menstrual irregularities, and secondary polycystic ovary syndrome.
+In addition to the salt-wasting and simple-virilizing forms of CAH diagnosed in infancy, a mild or "nonclassical" form exists, which is characterized by varying degrees of postnatal androgen excess, but is sometimes asymptomatic.
+The nonclassical form may be noticed in late childhood and may lead to signs of hyperandrogenism such as accelerated growth, acne, hirsutism, premature pubarche, menstrual irregularities, and secondary polycystic ovary syndrome.
 In adult males, early balding and infertility may suggest the diagnosis.
-The nonclassic form is characterized by mild subclinical impairment of cortisol synthesis and serum cortisol concentration is usually normal.
+The nonclassical form is characterized by mild subclinical impairment of cortisol synthesis and serum cortisol concentration is usually normal.